pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 +++

-I've added this brief section in order to directly compare the Student-T based method exampled in Thomas Wiecki's notebook in the [PyMC3 documentation](http://pymc-devs.github.io/pymc3/GLM-robust/)
+I've added this brief section in order to directly compare the Student-T based method exampled in Thomas Wiecki's notebook in the [PyMC documentation](http://pymc-devs.github.io/pymc/GLM-robust/)

 Instead of using a Normal distribution for the likelihood, we use a Student-T which has fatter tails.
 In theory this allows outliers to have a smaller influence in the likelihood estimation.
 This method does not produce inlier / outlier flags (it marginalizes over such a classification) but it's simpler and faster to run than the Signal Vs Noise model below, so a comparison seems worthwhile.